Click here to go to the 2018-19 version of the best defenders to pick for Premier League fantasy football!

 Top five fantasy football defenders:

 Antonio Conte's Chelsea comfortably cruised to Premier League glory last season and they did so using a fresh 3-4-3 formation, with wing-backs.
 Marcos Alonso was one of those wing-backs and the former Fiorentina man did a tremendous job, scoring six goals and laying on three more.
-The Spaniard has begun the new season just as he finished the last and he already has three goals under his belt, a fact that has helped his value increase.
+The Spaniard has continued just as he finished and he already has six goals under his belt, a fact that has helped his value increase.

-Usually a full-back, Cesar Azpilicueta was deployed mainly as part of a back three at Chelsea last season, meaning he did not have as much of an opportunity to get forward as he would have in previous seasons, but he still managed to chip in with more assists than wing-back Marcos Alonso (4) and a goal in the Blues' successful Premier League campaign.
-Like his compatriot Alonso, the Spain international has hit the ground running this term and is the highest scoring Chelsea defender thus far.
+Cesar Azpilicueta is deployed mainly as part of a back three at Chelsea last season, meaning he does not have as much of an opportunity to get forward as he would have in previous seasons, but he still manages to chip in with his share of assists and goals.
+Like his compatriot Alonso, the Spain international hit the ground running this term and one of the highest-scoring defenders.

 Manchester City paid big money to Tottenham for Kyle Walker and Pep Guardiola has already received plenty of returns from the 27-year-old.
 The England international endured a stop-start beginning this year and lost himself points when he was sent off against Everton, but he is a certain starter, who will pick up plenty of points during the course of the season.